CHME5137/DiscoverFunTimes/04-python-packages.md

 # Adding Python packages

+## Not using Anaconda?

-Because we're not using Ananconda on Discovery, but the python3 installed by the system administrator, installing additional Python packages is a little different from the `conda install <package>` that we're used to.
+If you're not using Ananconda on Discovery, but perhaps using a python from `module load python`, installing additional Python packages is a little different from the `conda install <package>` that we're used to.